Venice’s San Polo District: The Rialto and Beyond

 Middle-class Venetians exercised political power via scuole, charitable organizations which grew into a de facto welfare system.
 The most powerful of these became known as scuole grandi, and their wealth allowed them to become major artistic patrons during the Renaissance.

 Belief in San Rocco’s power to ward off plagues attracted mass donations to the Scuola Grande di San Rocco, and the institution quickly grew into the richest of its kind.
-Founded in 1478, the Scuola was able to finance construction of a both a new church and a new headquarters within just a few decades.
+Founded in 1478, the Scuola was able to finance construction of both a new church and a new headquarters within just a few decades.
 The organization also managed to attract replacements on several occasions after a ‘parting of ways’ with the architect.

 The Scuola’s façade traces the city’s changing tastes, from the early-Renaissance lower level, with layered arches and colored marble accents, to the high-Renaissance upper portions with Classical pediments and deeply-indented white forms.
 In 1725, the San Rocco church had to be rebuilt due to structural instability; the new version deliberately echoed the dimensions and forms of the headquarters.